hellerve/blog/wip/PSA_V.md

 my blog either come through the [Recurse Centers](https://www.recurse.com/scout/click?t=3f214b4d8605308d27685ebd4548905e) internal blog aggregator or various postings and links on the web.
-A small amount of my closest friends even receive pesky private messages on some platform or other so that they feel guilty for not keeping track of my outbursts.
+A small amount of my closest friends even receive pesky private messages on some platform or other so that they'll feel guilty for not keeping track of my outbursts.

 In an effort to create yet another avenue of discoverability, I wrote a few